-&lt;sup>12 PPG on 'Housing and economic land availability assessment'.
+13 PPG on 'Housing and economic land availability assessment'.
 Paragraph: 023 Reference ID: 3-023-20190722.
 Revision date: 22/07/2019.

-&lt;sup>13 Housing Land Supply Report (CDC, November 2016) (Local Plan Examination Document Ref: ED046)
+14 Housing Land Supply Report (CDC, November 2016) (Local Plan Examination Document Ref: ED046)

-- 3.26 Many types of dwelling that were previously not classified as windfalls are now classified as windfalls under the new definition.
-For example, homes delivered on former residential garden land are now windfalls; dwellings delivered on sites identified as available (e.g. in the SHELAA) that were not allocated in the Local Plan are also now classified as windfalls; and so on.
-The historic windfall delivery figures have therefore been reviewed to accord with the new windfall site definition. - 3.27 When reviewing the historic windfall data, consideration has been given to Cotswold District not having an up-to-date Development Plan between I April 2011 and 2 August 2018.
-Any dwellings delivered in this period that were not allocated in the Cotswold District Local Plan (2011-31) are technically windfall sites under the new NPPF definition.
-Notwithstanding this, many sites delivered between April 2011 and August 2018 were identified as deliverable or developable locations for development and had the potential to be allocated in the Local Plan, had a Local Plan been in place.
-Instead, these sites gained planning permission and delivered housing before the Local Plan was adopted.
-To overcome this issue, the following assumptions have been made within the reviewed historic windfall completion figures: - Only sites identified in the Strategic Housing and Economic Land Availability Assessment (SHELAA) would have been allocated in the Local Plan.
-Dwellings delivered on sites not identified in the SHELAA have therefore been counted as windfalls. - In accordance with national guidance, the Council only sought to allocate sites capable of delivering five or more dwellings.
-Sites identified in the SHELAA that were assessed as being capable of delivering 1-4 dwellings have therefore been counted as windfalls. - In accordance with the District's emerging Development Strategy, which was subsequently adopted in Local Plan Policy DSI, only sites that were within or directly adjoined the Development Boundary of one of the District's 17 Principal Settlements were considered for allocation.
-Dwellings delivered on sites not meeting this specification are therefore counted as windfalls. - 3.28 The historic windfall delivery figures incorporate both large and small sites.
-Indeed, 14 large sites (10 or more dwellings) have contributed towards windfall delivery in Cotswold District since April 2011.
-These developments delivered 271 windfalls, which is 27 dwellings per annum on average. - 3.29 A schedule of all windfalls delivered since 2011 is provided at Appendix 4 and a summary is provided in Table 1.
-On average, 136 windfalls per annum have been delivered over the past ten years.
+- Only sites identified in the Strategic Housing and Economic Land Availability Assessment (SHELAA) would have been allocated in the Local Plan.
+Dwellings delivered on sites not identified in the SHELAA have therefore been counted as windfalls. - In accordance with national guidance15, the Council only sought to allocate sites capable of delivering five or more dwellings.
+Sites identified in the SHELAA that were assessed as being capable of delivering I-4 dwellings have therefore been counted as windfalls. - In accordance with the District's emerging Development Strategy, which was subsequently adopted in Local Plan Policy DSI, only sites that were within or directly adjoining the Development Boundary of one of the District's 17 Principal Settlements were considered for allocation.
+Dwellings delivered on sites not meeting this specification are therefore counted as windfalls. - 3.33 The historic windfall delivery figures incorporate both large and small sites.
+Indeed, 21 large sites (10 or more net dwellings) have contributed towards windfall delivery in Cotswold District since April 2011.
+These developments delivered 371 windfalls, which is 34 dwellings per annum on average. - 3.34 A schedule of all windfalls delivered since 2011 is provided at Appendix 4 and a summary is provided in Table 1.
+On average, 132 windfalls per annum have been delivered over the past ten years.